-When I hesitated, she firmed requested a session for later that same week.
+When I hesitated, she firmly requested a session for later that same week.

-Her mother, with equal firmness, insistent I accept the $35 check she pressed into my hand.
+Her mother, with equal firmness, insisted I accept the $35 check she pressed into my hand.
 Then sweetly demanded a few business cards to pass along to her parent friends.

 I told her I'd bring some with me next time while making a mental note to order them right away.